Continued from Part 1

 What message do Phelan’s scenarios, which might be labeled more examples of toxic femininity, send to men?
 Ignore women’s “No” when asking for sex?
 No, it’s worse than that.
 The message, especially in the first scenario, is:

-Phelen confirms the suspicion of many men who think they should behave in the Weinstein way that #MeToo warns women is sexual assault.
+Phelen confirms the suspicion of perhaps many men who think they should behave in the Weinstein way that #MeToo warns women is sexual assault.

-That warning is not without its downsides, for both sexes.
+#MeToo’s warning is not without its downsides, for both sexes.

 Phelan quotes Jessica Tallarico, 30, of Toronto, a newly engaged friend of hers:

 “After being exposed to so many accounts of different women’s sexual abuse or harassment, I was hyper-aware and hyper-sensitive about it.
 So on one occasion, playing around affectionately in bed, my fiancé got the tiniest bit rough and I had such an adverse reaction to what would normally be playful.
 Adverse as in, I became defensive, flooded with a bit of fear.
 This felt so strange to me because it happened with my partner who I love and trust immensely, and he did nothing wrong or really that out of the ordinary.”
-(Phelan was the one who did something wrong and out of the ordinary.)

-She reveals another downside:
+Phelan reveals another downside:

 Mr. Mobley said that post-#MeToo he and many of his male friends have sworn off making the first move.
 “Now, I just sit back and wait for the girl to do it,” he said.
 “I know there’s been a lot of sexual situations that have not come to fruition because of it, and I’ve even had girls be like, ‘Why didn’t you kiss me?’”
 (Did it occur to her that if she’d wanted a kiss, she should have kissed him, instead of holding him responsible for creating something she desired without telling him?)